moldin/budget_updater/BACKLOG.md

 * **Readability:** Write clear, self-documenting code with meaningful variable and function names.
 Add comments to explain the *why* behind complex logic, not just the *what*.
 * **Modularity:** Structure the code logically into modules (e.g., `parsers`, `categorizer`, `sheets_api`, `main`).
 * **Testing:** Write unit tests for core logic, especially parsing functions, transformation logic, and API interactions (potentially using mocks).
+* **GIT management:** Never push anything to git until we have verified that the code works.
 * **Dependency Management:** Use `uv` for managing Python dependencies and virtual environments.
 * **Type Hinting:** Use Python type hints for improved code clarity and static analysis.
 * **Configuration:** Keep sensitive information (API keys, Sheet IDs) and configurable parameters out of the code (use environment variables or configuration files).